-Today I am starting as Coordinator of the Great British Oceans campaign with the Marine Reserves Coalition.
+Today I am starting as Coordinator of the Great British Oceans coalition.
 This part-time role combines my passion for the ocean, achieving conservation impact, promoting policy action and working with inspirational people!
 It is also a great opportunity to link my research on reserve design with practical applications (I’ll be finishing up my PhD alongside).

 Great British Oceans represents a coalition of six environmental NGOs – Blue Marine Foundation, Greenpeace, Marine Conservation Society, Royal Society for the Protection of Birds, The Pew Trusts and Zoological Society of London.